irishgordo/harvester-wiki/Roadmap.md

 ------

 *   Container and VM network integration or path to communication
-*   Built-in PXE server
 *   VXLAN
-*   Support local path provisioner (no VM migration/HA)
-*   Differential / layered image downloaded (to reduce network traffic with large images)
 * Enhanced Integration with Rancher for massive edge deployments
 * Network enhancement: support telco network solutions
 * Support seamless migration from other virtualization platforms.
+*   Differential / layered image downloaded (to reduce network traffic with large images)

 Past releases
 ---